Peakboard/peakboard.github.io/content/_tutorials/01-en-peakboard-designer-basics.md

 ![image_1](/assets/images/Tutorial/Basics/TutorialBasics04.png)

 For example, to add an image to the panel, we must first add the image as a resource.
 This can be done in two ways.
 On the one hand, the image can be dragged and dropped from the Windows folder to the visualization interface.
-Thus the image is automatically integrated under Resources.
+Thus, the image is automatically integrated under Resources.

 On the other hand, this can also be done manually.
 To do this, right-click Resources on the left side of the Package Explorer and then click Add Local Resource.
 You can now select an image from your local PC, e.g. a product photo or a company logo.
 The image will then appear as an entry under the resource branch.